syncfusion-content/wpf-docs/wpf/System-Requirements.md

 ---
 layout: post
-title: System Requirements | WPF | Syncfusion
+title: System Requirements in WPF - Syncfusion
-description: this section provides the information about the system requirements for WPF platform with supported browsers
+description: Checkout and learn here all about the system requirements needed to use the Syncfusion WPF Components.
 platform: wpf
-control: Installation and Deployment
+control: System Requirement
 documentation: ug
 ---

-# System Requirements for WPF
+# System Requirement in Syncfusion Essential WPF

-The system requirements for using our Syncfusion WPF platform are as follows
+This section describes the system requirements to use Syncfusion WPF Controls for development.

 ### Operating Systems